Laurel Hedging Guide

 Compact Laurel also known as Prunus laurocerasus Otto Luyken, is a small, sturdy plant with dark green leaves that have a lightly shaded underneath.
 It boasts white flowers in spring before displaying shiny, black and red berries in autumn.
 Spotted Laurel, also known as Aucuba japonica Crotonifolia or Japanese Laurel, is famous for its variegated foliage, polished green leaves with gold and yellow splashes.
 Its distinctive foliage is also complimented by small red berries in Summer.

 Difficult growing sites determine whether certain types of plants will be able to establish.
 We all want to look outside our windows and see our plants thriving in strong, healthy conditions and not succumb to environmental damage.
 There are little restrictions as to growing conditions for Laurel hedging plants as their hardiness is a main factor in their popularity.
-All of the laurel species we supply will develop in poor soil conditions as Compact Laurel, Laurel Etna and Cherry Laurel thrive in well-drained, dry sites, whereas Spotted Laurel & Laurel Caucasica grow well in moist and wet soils.
-For those planting in covered areas, all of the Laurel species we offer flourish in full shade, with the exception of Bay Laurel which can withstand partial shade.
+All of the laurel species we supply will develop in poor soil conditions as Compact Laurel, Laurel Etna and Cherry Laurel thrive in well-drained, dry sites, whereas Spotted Laurel & Laurel Caucasica grow particularly well in moist and wet soils, although all will grow adequately in either dry or damp conditions.
+For those planting in covered or shaded areas, all of the Laurel species we offer flourish in full shade, with the exception of Bay Laurel which can withstand partial shade.

 Choosing a Laurel hedge can be baffling so weve collated this useful chart to try and make life a little easier.
 Remember all of these Laurels are evergreen.